 In the manufacturing sector, sales managers earn on a median basis $134,830.
 The figure stands at $126,400 for those in wholesale.

-As a manager, you are a supervisor, planner, analyzer and account manager.
-All of these roles help you guide dental sales representatives and other players on your sales force.
+As a manager, you are a supervisor, planner, analyzer, and account manager.
+All of these roles help you guide dental sales representatives and other players in your sales force.

 Dental sales managers perform these functions: